Heron-Mobi/Website/content/about/_index.md

 weight: 1
 ---

+## What Heron Does

+Heron allows anyone to deploy their own live streaming service and stream directly from their own Android phone.

+Through the push of a button, the camera starts and creates an HLS stream and immediately uploads it to S3, that is fronted by Cloudfront.
+This results in a live video stream that can have anywhere from 30 second to a few minute delay.
+This greatly depends on the bandwidth available.

+This means even if a phone is confiscated, the video will be available and cannot be deleted from the phone.

+With the use of signals, one can also offload that video to ANY number of locations.
+Download to a secure server, upload to YouTube Live video, replicate to other S3 buckets, the video has the potential to ***never*** be contained.

+This also leaves the stream in the hands of the people that are hosting it, as long as AWS does not shut down the account.

+This system also uses off the shelf AWS services, so there is no suspicious footprint.
+It would be incredibly difficult to profile and throttle from ISPs or from AWS themselves.

 ## Why Heron

 There are many tools and companies that spring up that wish to preserve every individuals right to privacy.